 Fences must be sturdy

-Depending on the region, there are different types of wooden fences.
-These typical fences fit very well into the landscape.
-As a rule, these fences are stable, but they encourage animals to rub against them and can therefore make the fence unstable.
-Depending on the type of wood, moisture and pretreatment of the wood, fences made of wood last around 8 to 12 years.
-Constant control and repairs are necessary.
+Depending on the region, there are various styles of wooden fences.
+These typical fences blend well into the landscape.
+While generally sturdy, they encourage animals to rub against them, which can weaken them.
+Depending on the type of wood, humidity, and any pretreatment, wooden fences typically last 8 to 12 years.
+Regular inspection and repairs are necessary.

-Barbed wire fences are very common in standalone pastures because they last a long time and are respected by cattle because of the spikes.
-However, it is important to ensure that the wires are well tensioned, otherwise the effect will be lost.
-The posts must also be constantly checked.
-As a rule, two to three wires are tensioned.
-Three are necessary when there are calves and young cattle in the herd.
-Subdivisions in rotational pastures are often made with electric fences, with the entire area surrounded by a barbed wire fence.
-Barbed wire fences often cause udder and teat injuries to cows.
+Barbed wire fences are very common in permanent pastures because they are durable and the barbs are respected by cattle.
+However, it is important to ensure the wires are taut, otherwise they are ineffective.
+The posts must also be regularly checked.
+Generally, two to three wires are used.
+Three are necessary if calves and heifers are present in the herd.
+Subdivisions in rotational grazing systems are often created with electric fences, with the entire area enclosed by a barbed wire fence.
+Barbed wire fences frequently cause udder and teat injuries in cows.

-Electric fences have become established in rotational and paddock pastures but are also used successfully in standalone pastures.
-The high flexibility and great security speak for these fences.
-Electric fences with wires or ribbons are available to suit every need.
-Strong wires with solar powered cells are often used.
-These systems are strong and safe, even if the wires are partially covered with grass and therefore partially dissipate the electricity.
-External fences are often built as fixed fence systems (wood + 2-3 electric fence steel wires), the divisions are usually bands.
-In the case of standing pastures, electric fences are sometimes combined with wooden fences to provide beautiful landscape fences with the necessary security.
+Electric fences have become established in rotational and paddock grazing systems, but are also successfully used in permanent pastures.
+Their high flexibility and safety are key advantages.
+Electric fences with wires or tapes are available for every need.
+Heavy-duty wires with solar-powered cells are frequently used.
+These systems are strong and secure, even if the wires become partially overgrown with grass, thus diverting some of the current.
+Perimeter fences are often constructed as fixed fence systems (wood + 2-3 strands of electric fence wire), with dividers usually made of tape.
+In permanent pastures, electric fences are sometimes combined with wooden fences to create aesthetically pleasing enclosures while providing the necessary security.

 Pasture gates

-Depending on the use, it may be necessary to install gates.
-Electric fences usually only use one wire, which is easy to open and close.
-In standalone pastures, stronger gates or gates made of wood or iron can be found.
-The locking mechanism of gates must be secure because animals usually rub against the gate and playfully try to open the gate.
-Iron gates are very stable if they are well anchored.
-Self-closing gates are an advantage when hiking trails lead through the pasture.
-On hiking trails, passages that can only be used by people have also proven to be effective.
-Wooden gates should be designed in such a way that animals cannot slip through with their heads.
+Depending on its use, gates may be necessary.
+Electric fences typically consist of a single wire that is easy to open and close.
+For pastures with livestock, sturdier gates or enclosures made of wood or iron are more common.
+The closing mechanism of gates must be reliable, as animals often rub against them and playfully try to open them.
+Iron gates are very stable when properly anchored.
+Self-closing gates are advantageous when hiking trails cross the pasture.
+For hiking trails, pedestrian-only access points have also proven effective.
+Wooden gates should be designed so that animals cannot squeeze their heads through.

-Catching and loading facilities are an advantage when pastures are located away from the stable.
-Depending on the need, the trapping stand can also be used as a treatment stand - this means that treatments can also be carried out on the pasture.
+For pastures located away from the barn, catching and loading facilities are advantageous.
+Depending on the need, the catching stall can also be used as a treatment stall – thus allowing treatments to be carried out in the pasture.

-The more extensively cattle are kept, the more natural their behavior becomes and they react to any restrictions or restrictions on their freedom with panic and flight behavior.
-Catching or loading facilities must be solid.
-The design depends on the animals and must be more massive the more extensively the animals are kept.
-Calves that grow up like wild animals also behave the same way in their later lives, which is why caring for and observing the animals is particularly important.
-Loading ramps are also necessary to make the transport of cattle as stress-free as possible for animals and people.
+The more extensively cattle are kept, the more natural their behavior becomes, and they react to any restriction or limitation of their freedom with panic and flight behavior.
+Catching and loading facilities must be robustly constructed.
+The design depends on the animals and must be more robust the more extensively they are kept.
+Calves raised like wild animals continue to behave this way throughout their lives, which is why their care and observation are particularly important.
+Loading ramps are also necessary to make the transport of cattle as stress-free as possible for both animal and human.

-Loading ramps are usually combined with the catching stand; occasionally there are also transportable loading ramps that are also used in the stable area.
+Loading ramps are usually combined with the holding pen; occasionally, there are also portable loading ramps that are also used in the stable area.

-Anyone who systematically creates pasture drives saves working time, strengthens hoof and udder health and protects pasture areas.
+Systematic design of pasture access routes saves working time, improves hoof and udder health, and protects pastureland.

-When kept on pasture, dairy cows have to go from the pasture to the stable twice a day.
-It therefore makes sense to build animal-friendly, cost-effective and time-saving driveways.
-The driveways should last at least 10-20 years without major effort and should open up as much pasture as possible.
-It is beneficial if the animals can go from the pasture to the stable at any time.
-The cows like to go to cool stables, especially on hot days.
-In addition, cows coming out of the milking parlor can immediately go back to the pastures to eat.
+In pasture-based dairy farming, cows must move from the pasture to the barn twice a day.
+It is therefore advisable to construct animal-friendly, cost-effective, and time-saving access routes.
+These routes should last at least 10-20 years without major maintenance and provide access to as much pasture as possible.
+It is beneficial if the animals can move freely between the pasture and the barn at any time.
+Cows particularly appreciate the coolness of the barn on hot days.
+Furthermore, cows coming from the milking parlor can immediately return to the pastures to graze.

-Path width depending on the herd of cows
+Path width depends on the herd of cows

 The larger the herd, the wider the path should be.
-In the initial area, a path width of 3 to 5 meters is favorable.
-For small herds, the path can then be reduced to a width of up to 1 m.
-Electric fences must be placed approximately 50 cm from the edge of the path, which results in a total width of approximately 2 m.
-For larger herds of over 40-50 cows, path widths of 3 to 4 m are advantageous, as otherwise the drive in takes a lot of time.
+A path width of 3 to 5 meters is ideal at the beginning.
+For small herds, the path width can be reduced to as little as 1 meter.
+Electric fences must be placed approximately 50 cm from the edge of the path, resulting in a total width of about 2 meters.
+For larger herds of over 40-50 cows, path widths of 3 to 4 meters are recommended, as otherwise, driving the animals in will be very time-consuming.

 Pay attention to the floor

-The durability of a driveway depends heavily on the subsoil and the possibility of water drainage such as drainage.
-Soft driveways - which dry out quickly - are generally preferable to hard floor versions.
-These not only protect the claws, they are also preferred by the cows.
-Cows step on coarse, stony material very easily.
-When cows have to travel long distances on hard ground, this can lead to strain-clawed deer.
+The durability of a cattle track depends heavily on the subsoil and the availability of drainage, such as through drainage systems.
+Soft tracks—which dry quickly—are generally preferable to hard ones.
+These are not only gentler on the hooves, but are also preferred by the cows.
+Cows can easily injure themselves on rough, stony material with damaged sole horn.
+If cows have to cover long distances on hard surfaces, this can lead to laminitis.

-- For long distances, a 10 to 20 cm thick layer of wood chips and bark on a water-permeable surface is recommended.
-However, the resistance (humusation) is low, especially in moist conditions (water, shade).
+- For long distances, a 10 to 20 cm thick layer of wood chips and bark on a water-permeable subsoil is recommended.
+However, its durability (humus formation) is low, especially under damp conditions (water, shade).

-- Another option is to use fine sand, which is spread moist and then compacted well.
+- Another option is to use fine sand, which is spread damp and then well compacted.

-- Acid-resistant asphalt and concrete paths are very durable, easy to drive on, but expensive and pose a risk of slipping on sloping paths.
-If there are stones on these floors, cows can easily kick them into defective sole horns.
-However, these hard surfaces are not recommended for long drive paths.
+- Acid-resistant asphalt and concrete paths are very durable and easy to drive on, but expensive and pose a slipping hazard on slopes.
+If there are stones on these surfaces, cows can easily injure their damaged hooves.
+These hard surfaces are not recommended for long driving paths.

-- Perforated concrete blocks (horticulture) or old slatted floors can also be placed.
-The cavities are either filled with sand or filled with humus and sown.
+- Concrete blocks (horticultural use) or old slatted floors can also be used.
+The cavities are either filled with sand or with humus and seeded.

-- The use of plastic grids filled with sand comes from horse keeping.
+- Plastic grids filled with sand are used in horse husbandry.
 These are usually also covered with wood chips.

-- If terrain gradients of more than 30% have to be overcome, wooden threshold steps backfilled with earth or wood chips (soft tread surface at least 50 cm wide) are recommended.
+- If gradients exceeding 30% need to be overcome, wooden sleeper steps (soft tread surface at least 50 cm wide) backfilled with earth or wood chips are recommended.

-Farm paths can be crossed using electric fence gates, simple tension brackets or pivoting electric fence barriers.
+Farm paths can be crossed using electric fence gates, simple tension bars, or swing-out electric fence barriers.
 The latter consist of one or two electrified barriers and hinges for mounting on posts.
-They enable vehicles to drive through easily and safely without getting out.
-After passing through, the barrier rocks back to its starting position.
+They allow vehicles to pass through easily and safely without having to get out.
+After passing through, the barrier swings back into its starting position.

-Tip: At the Moarhof organic teaching and research company in 8950 Trautenfels (Organic Institute), different driveway designs and electric fence designs can be viewed.
+Tip: At the Moarhof organic teaching and research farm in 8950 Trautenfels (Bio-Institut), different driveway designs and pasture fence designs can be viewed.

 - Grazing animals must have constant access to clean water.

-- insufficient water supply (or water quality), sometimes too few drinking troughs
+- insufficient water supply (or water quality), sometimes too few watering troughs

-Table: Guide values for water requirements on pastures (from ÖAG Info 4/2006)
+Table: Guideline values for water requirements on pasture (from ÖAG Info 4/2006)

 ||